hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 * LTA re-takes according to the policy describe above;
 * feedback on a draft of _Connections_ or _Synthesis_ assignment (2 tokens/consultation);
-* 24-hour deadline extension on Mastery assignment (1 token/assignment);
+* 24-hour deadline extension on Mastery assignment (1 token/assignment module);
 * Participation Credits (2 tokens/credit);
 * total reset of ORION proficiency metric (3 tokens); and
 * points on the final exam (3 tokens/point).